A $q$-Queens Problem. III. Nonattacking Partial Queens: The Missing Proofs

 {\bf Case $\triangle_2$.} There are $h$ horizontal and vertical moves, so $h$ orientations for the hypotenuse.
-We take the case of a horizontal hypotenuse.
+We take the case of a horizontal hypotenuse, $d/c=0/1$, and $d'/c'=1/1$, $d''/c''=-1/1$; then we multiply the count by $h$. $\pP_3$ is in the upper triangle of Figure~\ref{fig:tri}(right) if $\pP_1$ is left of $\pP_2$ and the lower one if right; when $\pP_1$ and $\pP_2$ coincide, the triangle is degenerate and $\pP_3$ coincides with them.

 First we choose the vertical coordinate $y$ of the hypotenuse.
-Form the two triangles with vertices $(1,y), (n,y)$, and either $(\frac{n+1}{2},y+\frac{n}{2})$ (the upper triangle) or $(\frac{n+1}{2},y-\frac{n}{2})$ (the lower triangle). $\pP_3$ may have any (integral) location in these triangles that is in the board $[1,n]^2$, and once it is positioned the locations of $\pP_1$ and $\pP_2$ are determined.
+Form the diamond composed of two triangles with vertices $(1,y), (n,y)$, and $(\frac{n+1}{2},y+\frac{n}{2})$ (the upper triangle) or $(\frac{n+1}{2},y-\frac{n}{2})$ (the lower triangle). $\pP_3$ may have any (integral) location in these triangles that is in the board $[1,n]^2$, and once it is positioned the locations of $\pP_1$ and $\pP_2$ are determined.
 Thus, we need only count the valid locations for $\pP_3$ for each height $y$.
-We do so by counting the integral points in both triangles and subtracting those outside the board.
+We do so by counting the integral points in the diamond and subtracting those outside the board.